Structural stability of invasion graphs for Lotka--Volterra systems: Appendix B. Questions and open problems

 Indeed, after calculations we get,

-If we assume that $A$ together with all its principal minors is nonsingular, then the problem \eqref{lv} has the finite number of admissible equilibria which can all be explicitly calculated and one can construct the IG with the vertexes being exactly the equilibria.
-Again, the open question appears. \begin{Question} Does the IG correspond to the structure of a global attractor for a not necessarily Volterra--Lyapunov stable but symmetric matrix $A$ which, together with its all principal minors, is nonsingular? \end{Question}
+If we assume that $A$, together with all its principal minors are nonsingular, then the problem \eqref{lv} has the finite number of admissible equilibria which can all be explicitly calculated and one can construct the IG with the vertexes being exactly the equilibria.
+So for the case of symmetric and stable matrix $A$ (for symmetric matrices stability and Volterra--Lyapunov stability are the same), the IG exactly corresponds to the structure of the global attractor.
+Again, the open question appears. \begin{Question} Does the IG correspond to the structure of a global attractor for a not necessarily stable but symmetric matrix $A$ which, together with its all principal minors, is nonsingular? \end{Question}

 While we do not know how to answer this question we show that for symmetric case the Lyapunov function $V$ drops along every edge in the IG.
 While this fact does not guarantee the existence of the connection between the equilibria, this shows that the criterium associated with the Lyapunov function $V$ cannot exclude the edges in IG.